 If others in your family are obese, then you have a higher risk of obesity.
 A study in Canada looked at 12 sets of identical twins.
 Each twin consumed 1000 extra calories a day for three weeks.
-All of the subjects in the study gained weight.
-But not all subjects gained the same amount of weight.
+All of the subjects in the study got fat.
+But not all of them gained the same amount of weight.
 The interesting thing, though, was that in each set of twins, one twin gained the same amount as the other.

 In 1994, scientists found a gene in mice that were linked to obesity.
 This gene produces the protein gut hormone known as leptin, which contributes to feeling full.
 Mice with a defective gene eat large amounts of food.
 But when humans were studied, the results were not the same, So it seems unlikely that a single gene can explain severe obesity.